 As we mentioned above, a combination of long cardio sessions and a low carbohydrate diet will lead to muscle loss.

-You can choose jogging, walk, skipping, hiking, etc to burn maximum calories.
+You can choose jogging, walking, skipping, hiking, etc to burn maximum calories.

 Did you notice long-distance marathon runners?
 They lose a lot of muscle mass because of continuous calorie burning.
 A study conducted on middle-aged long-distance runners has proven the effectiveness of losing muscle mass while running.
 After a 31-mile run, runners lost 2 pounds of muscle mass during the race.

-You don’t necessarily need to choose the long-distance ultra marathons for muscle loss, you can dedicate daily 45-60 minutes on any sort of cardiovascular activity.
+You don’t necessarily need to choose the long-distance ultra marathons for muscle loss, daily 45-60 minutes of any sort of cardiovascular activity will surely help.

 Challenge your muscles with added resistance and you will see them grow.
 Take off the resistance and your muscle will lose size and strength.

 How do you gain muscle size?
 Its a result of continuous resistance training and the right nutrition.
 We have already talked about nutrition.

 Muscle size and strength depend on the work they are forced to complete, that is the reason a construction worker is stronger than a software engineer.